cantab2013/iterators_lab/README.md

 * `higher-order function`

+[ANSWER: High-order function takes functions as input and outputs a function.
+Basically, it's a processor of functions, and as a result it's of a "higher-order" of hierarchy relative to the normal functions which take non-function inputs and return non-functional outputs.]

 Pretending we implemented the following methods, update this README with a description of each of the following and an example you've created: